morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 If you are unable to find an adapter based on Mediatek chipsets, then I recommend adapters based on these chipsets (in order): 8811cu, 8812bu, 8812au,  and 8811au.
 I currently recommend you AVOID adapters based on the Realtek 8814au, 8832au, 8852au, 8832bu and 8852bu chipsets as the drivers are not good and I also recommend you AVOID adapters that are multi-state, and multi-function (wifi and bt).

 Note: The below sections provide links to drivers and a lot of information.
-Nine total chipsets are supported with the listed five drivers.
+Ten total chipsets are supported with the listed five drivers.

 -----

 Recent changes:

 - 2023-02-01 - moved 88x2bu higher in the list due to recent improvements
-- 2023-01-31 - add new version of driver for the rtl8811cu, rtl8821cu, rtl8821cuh and rtl8831au chipsets
+- 2023-01-31 - add new version of driver for the rtl8811cu, rtl8821cu, rtl8821cuh and rtl8831au chipsets (MU-MIMO support)
 - 2023-01-30 - add MU-MIMO support for rtl88x2bu driver (new capability)
 - 2022-12-01 - added rtl8832bu test results and recommendation
 - 2022-10-23 - added section for 8852/32bu chipset